-O. Nursery, Wholesale or Retail:

-- 1. A retail nursery shall comply with the following supplementary use standards: - i.
-The use shall be located on a collector road or road with a higher classification. - ii.
+- O. Nursery, Wholesale or Retail: - 1.
+A retail nursery in the Urban Services Area shall comply with the following supplementary use standards: - i.
+The use shall be located on a road of collector road or road with a higher classification. - ii.
 The minimum lot size shall be one (1) acre. - iii.
 A buffer shall be provided along all property lines that are not screened by plant material.
 The buffer shall consist of one (1) tree per 30 linear feet plus hedges 24 inches on center. - iv.
 Setbacks shall be as follows: - 1.
 Structures and accessory activities shall be setback a minimum of 50 feet. - 2.
-Container plants shall be setback a minimum of 15 feet.

-- 2. An office may be permitted as an accessory use provided it is not a mobile home. - 3.
-No aerial application of any pesticides, fungicides, fertilizers, or any other chemical shall be allowed.
-In the event that over spraying of pesticides, fungicides, fertilizers, herbicides, or any other chemical is experienced, the petitioner shall provide an increased buffer to insure that no further over spraying will occur or will cease to operate. - 4.
+Container plants shall be setback a minimum of 15 feet. - 2.
+An office may be permitted as an accessory use provided it is not a mobile home. - 3.
+No aerial application of any pesticides, fungicides, fertilizers or any other chemical shall be allowed.
+In the event that over spraying of pesticides, fungicides, fertilizers, herbicides or any other chemical is experienced, the petitioner shall provide an increased buffer to insure that no further over spraying will occur, or will cease to operate. - 4.
 A nursery use may be operated in conjunction with a residence if a residence is permitted in the district. - 5.
 Use of heavy equipment shall be limited to daylight hours. - 6.
-Nurseries over 10 acres adjacent to a residential district shall be required to construct a compatibility buffer as required in Article 7.

-P. Recreational Vehicles as Temporary Residences:

-- 1. The use of recreational vehicles as a temporary overnight residence on residential lots in the EZOD is allowed with an approved Equestrian Permit between the months of November and April in accordance with the following: - a.
+Nurseries over ten (10) acres adjacent to a residential district shall be required to construct a compatibility buffer as required in Article 7. - P. Recreational Vehicles as Temporary Residences: - 1.
+The use of recreational vehicles as a temporary overnight residence on residential lots in the EZOD is allowed with an approved Equestrian Permit between the months of November and April in accordance with the following: - a.
 Lots that are less than five (5) acres are not eligible for temporary overnight RV usage. - b.
 Lots five (5) acres to nine and nine-tenths (9.9) acres in size shall be permitted to have one (1) RV for temporary overnight usage. - c.
-Lots 10 acres or greater shall be permitted to have two (2) RVs for temporary overnight usage. - 2.
+Lots ten (10) acres or greater shall be permitted to have two (2) RVs for temporary overnight usage. - 2.
 The use of recreational vehicles as temporary residences shall be in conjunction with a permanent residence or stable type structure(s), shall comply with the building setbacks applicable to principal structures and shall be screened from view of adjacent roads and private properties. - 3.
-The individual recreational vehicle shall be provided electrical, potable water, and sanitary collection or sewer service as indicated below: - a.
-Electrical service connections shall comply with all manufacturer's specifications and the Florida Building Code, including Chapter 1 Amendments; - b.
-Water service connections shall comply with all requirements of the Florida Building Code, including Chapter 1 Amendments, Wellington standards and those of other appropriate agencies including the Palm Beach County Health Department (PBCHD); and - c.
-Connections to the wastewater treatment system or a septic system in compliance with the PBCHD regulations shall be provided.
+The individual recreational vehicle shall be provided electrical, potable water and sanitary collection or sewer service as indicated below: